 For interviews with Patricia Espitia, Jineth Bedoya or Louise Winstanley, please contact Communications Coordinator Irina Muñoz at firstname.lastname@example.org; Office Number: 0207 870 2217.

 - Patricia Espitia was victim of an acid attack when she was 27 years old.
-She later initiated the advocacy organisation Fundación Reconstruyendo Rostros (Rebuilding Faces Trust) to tackle impunity for acid attacks in Colombia.
-She works with hospitals and authorities to improve the treatment and support for survivors in Colombia.
+She later initiated the organisation Ven Seremos to tackle impunity for acid attacks in Colombia.
+She works with hospitals and authorities to improve the treatment and comprehensive support for survivors in Colombia.
 Patricia will be in the UK between 17 and 19 October 2018.

-- Fundación Ven Seremos (“Come, let’s be Trust”) is a Colombian NGO, which was co-founded by Patricia Espitia.
-The organisation campaigns against impunity for acid attacks, and for better and more immediate medical care and psycho-social support for survivors.
+- Fundación Ven Seremos (“Come, let’s be Trust”) is a Colombian NGO, which was founded by Patricia Espitia.
+The organisation campaigns against impunity for acid attacks, and for better and more immediate medical care and psycho-social support for survivors of different forms of violence (not only acid violence).
 They work with hospital burn units, police and prosecutors on how to respond to cases and provide victims with swift care.
+They also network with organisations supporting survivors of other types of violence to address violence in general.

 - Jineth Bedoya Lima is a women’s rights activist and journalist at the Colombian newspaper El Tiempo.
 She has received a number of national and international prizes for her journalistic work and her national campaign “No Es Hora De Callar” (It’s not time to be silent).